Released in October of 2010, Power Gig

 - Celebrity Endorsement: Artists like Eric Clapton, Kid Rock and Dave Matthews were praising the game for its more "realistic" angle, going so far as to sign exclusive contracts.

-- However, the exclusivity has seemingly lapsed as Eric Clapton appeared in Ubisoft's Rocksmith, a game which actually delivers on its promises of teaching players on how to play guitar, while the Dave Matthews Band released a three-pack of songs for Rock Band 3 which includes pro guitar upgrades for "Ants Marching".
+- However, the exclusivity has seemingly expired as Eric Clapton appeared in Ubisoft's Rocksmith, a game which actually delivers on its promises of teaching players on how to play guitar, while the Dave Matthews Band released a three-pack of songs for Rock Band 3 which includes pro guitar upgrades for "Ants Marching".

 - Cover Version: "Crossroads" By John Mayer, a slower funk version of the version by Cream.